richeyrose/make-tile/docs/tile_types.md

 ### Tile Options

 #### Base
-L Walls support OpenLOCK, Plain and None base types.
+L Walls support OpenLOCK, OpenLOCK S-Wall, Plain, Plain S-Wall and None base types.
 You can choose whether the sockets appear on the long or short side of the tile by changing the angle.
 Between 0° and 180° the socket will appear on the long side and between 180° and 360° on the short side.

+If you generate an S-Wall (wall on floor) type tile you can set the wall position to center, exterior or side.
+The 90° case is treated differently to others.
+If you set the angle to 90° the base generated will be a rectangle based on the length of the two legs.
+If you set it to something other than 90° you can set the width of the base seperately.

 #### Main
 You can choose the main part of the tile to be Plain, OpenLOCK or it can be omitted alltogether if you choose None